pcowgill/talks/talks/2018_11_29-Intro_to_Ethereum.md

 ### This workshop

-The markdown file will all of this info we'll be talking about is available at [github.com/pcowgill/talks](https://github.com/pcowgill/talks)
+The markdown file with all of this info we'll be talking about is available at [github.com/pcowgill/talks](https://github.com/pcowgill/talks)

 [bit.ly/intro-to-ethereum](http://bit.ly/intro-to-ethereum)